Freiburg vs Aston Villa predictions, team news, betting tips, odds and Bet Builder

 - Freiburg vs Braga: Back Bundesliga hosts to turn semi-final on its head

+- Europa League odds boost: Get 50-1 on Aston Villa to beat Freiburg with Paddy Power

+- Bet Of The Day: James Milton's best bet for Wednesday comes from the Europa League final

-- Nottingham Forest vs Aston Villa: Premier League rivals ready to entertain
+- Freiburg vs Aston Villa: Europa League final bet builder tips and predictions

 - Aston Villa vs Nottingham Forest: Resurgent Tricky Trees can book final spot